ks-dhiya/ks-dhiya/README.md

 - 👋 Hi, I’m @ks-dhiya
-- 👀 I’m interested in UI/UX, 3D Modelling, Game Development
+- 👀 I’m interested in software testing, 3D Modelling, Game Development
 - 📫 How to reach me via my LinkedIn on www.linkedin.com/in/dhiyasundara